sonelflee-cloud/effective-waffle/README.md

 # effective-waffle
-A monitor Arm for ma my gaming setup
+A monitor Arm for my gaming setup